 I helped crew a 36-foot sailboat from Hawaii to California.
 This provided my ocean sailing experience.
 Next, I was hired by the Panama Canal Company, Panama.
 Soon, my supervisor asked me to attend hard-hat diver school at company expense.
 With this skill money was no longer a problem.

 A short time later I was living on a beach in Tahiti building a 40-foot Polynesian double-hull boat named Liki Tiki.
 The hulls were built by Choco Indians in the Darien Providence of Panama and shipped to Tahiti.
 I built the boat according to popular theory and information supplied by the Bishop Museum in Honolulu.
 Three days at sea convinced me the double-hull theory was wrong.
 The two hulls worked against each other and would soon breakup.

 Back in Panama I took the problem to the Indians in the Darien Jungle.
 They said, "Outriggers is what works."
 I then succeed in sailing a 36-foot dugout canoe with outriggers named Liki Tiki Too, from Panama, 5,000 miles, to Hawaii.

 Opportunity never stopped.
 For the Navy Undersea Center Hawaii I help develop a two-man Plexiglas submarine.
 Moving back to the Panama Canal Zone, I learned five computer languages and became supervisor of the computer department, I became Captain of the Canal Zone's training schooner Chief Aptakisic on which we took a group of teenagers to New York.
 My wife and I spent three years sailing the South Pacific Ocean in our own 50-foot sail boat, Hunky-Dory, which I designed and self-built.
-Opportunity came my way because I could educate myself, was motivated and did not let a wild teenage dream die.
+Opportunity came my way because I could educate myself, was motivated, and did not let a wild teenage dream die.

 Back to Education & Motivation